eaton-lab/fundamentals/docs/class-2-speciation.md

 irreversible end state.

-### Introgression:
+### Introgression
 Incorporation of *some of the genome* of one lineage into another.
 In the initial stage, two interbreeding individuals create an F1 individual that has one chromosome from a parent in each population.
 However, in subsequent generations recombination can occur such that this F1 passes on a chromosome that is partly from one population and partly from the other.